Online Experimental Design With Estimation-Regret Trade-off Under Network Interference: Framework

-Foreseeably, a severe unavoidable challenge is the exponential action space of the {original super arm} (${K}^N$).
-In this sense, we first construct a negative result to illustrate that directly pursue the optimal $\pi$ adopting the original super arm is ``impractical''.
+Foreseeably, a fundamental challenge in this setting is that the original super arm suffers from an exponentially large action space ($|\mathcal{K}^{\mathcal{U}}| = {K}^N$), making direct optimization infeasible.
+Given this computational burden, we first establish a \textit{negative result} to illustrate that directly pursuing the policy $\pi$ using the original super arm is computational \textit{impractical}.

 \begin{proposition} Given a priori $N, K, \mathbb{H}$.
-For any policy $\pi$, there exists a hard instance $\nu \in \mathcal{E}_0$ such that $ \bR^{\text{naive}}_\nu(T, \pi) = \Omega \big( \frac{1}{\sqrt{N}} (T \wedge \sqrt{K^NT})\big)$. \end{proposition} Proposition~\ref{negative} indicates that the regret convergence rate is dominated by the relative size between time period and arm space, and thus exhibits as a two-piece function: when $T \leq K^N$ under interference, regret $\bR^{naive}_\nu(T, \pi)$ grows linearly with $T$; to the contrary, when $T \geq K^N$, although it degenerates to a square root rate with respect to $T$, unfortunately, it is additionally harmed by an {exponentially} large parameter $\sqrt{{K^N}/{N}}$.
-Further, this also verifies why~\citet{agarwal2024multi} should additionally consider the interference only from first-order neighbors and introduce sparsity assumptions, otherwise it would not be possible to obtain a meaningful regret.
+For any policy $\pi$, there exists a hard instance $\nu \in \mathcal{E}_0$ such that $ \bR^{\text{naive}}_\nu(T, \pi) = \Omega \big( \frac{1}{\sqrt{N}} (T \wedge \sqrt{K^NT})\big)$. \end{proposition} Proposition~\ref{negative} reveals that the regret convergence rate is influenced by the relative size of the time period compared to the arm space, resulting in a two-piece function.
+Specifically, when $T \leq K^N$ under interference, the regret $\bR^{naive}_\nu(T, \pi)$ increases linearly with $T$.
+Conversely, otherwise, although the rate degenerates to a square root relative to $T$, it is adversely affected by an exponentially large parameter $(\sqrt{{K^N}/{N}})$.
+This negative result, from a counter perspective, substantiates why~\citet{agarwal2024multi} and~\citet{jia2024multi} respectively relaxed the model from the network topology and action space: \citet{agarwal2024multi} prudently considers interference only from first-order neighbors and incorporates sparsity assumptions, while~\citet{jia2024multi} restrict the action space to the all one and all zero $N$-dimensional vector.
+Without such considerations, obtaining meaningful regret bounds would be unfeasible.